-- 1. Completion of a minimum of 122 semester hours with a cumulative 2.0 GPA. - 2.
-A departmental major as specified by the department. - 3.
-A minor is required (some may be discipline specific as noted in the major).
+- 1. Completion of a minimum of 122 semester hours with a cumulative 2.0 GPA (or higher dependent on major). - 2.
+A departmental major as specified by the department. - A minor is required (some may be discipline specific as noted in the major).
 Not required for the BSW or BFA. - 4.
-Completion of at least 45 hours of upper division (300 or 400 level) college course work. - 5.
-Completion of residency requirement, 30 hours of earned and graded (A, B, C, D) college hours at Park University.
+Completion of at least 36 hours of upper division (300 or 400 level) college course work - Completion of residency requirement, 30 hours of earned and graded (A, B, C, D) college hours at Park University.
 At least 15 of these 30 hours must be in the major core. - 6.
-Completion of the 37 hour Liberal Education requirement as listed below: Core Courses: - EN 105 First Year Writing Seminar I ....
-3 cr.
+Completion of the 37 hour Liberal Education requirement as listed below:

+Core Courses: